RodneyPM/ArticlesAPI/README.md

 - `"article_type":string` the type of the article as they can be many
 - `"article_description":string` article description containing text about the news featured

-If article with the given identifier already exists, the existing device will be overwritten.
+If article with the given identifier already exists, the existing article will be overwritten.

 **Response**